 Ongoing visiting artist and educational exchange programs expose students to the work of theatre practitioners from outside the college.
 The Baker Artist-in-Residence Program brings distinguished professional guest artists to Muhlenberg each year to teach and participate in the performance program.
 In addition to the Baker artists, the department employs three or more other guest professional artists each year in the performance program and as adjunct instructors.
 Each summer, students may audition for the Muhlenberg Summer Music Theatre Festival Company, a high-quality professional stock operation that presents three full productions in College facilities.
-Theatre majors are encouraged to spend a semester in England studying at Goldsmith's College of the University of London.
+Theatre majors are encouraged to spend a semester in England studying at Goldsmith's College of the University of London or at the Accademia Dell'arte in Arezzo, Italy.